 Camp Goals & Skills Covered

-The goal of this camp session is to bring you closer to the natural world and provide you with a better understanding of its intricate relationships, blending into nature as well as social circles, using your position to influence positive change in the world.
+The goals of this camp session are to bring you closer to the natural world, provide you with a better understanding of its intricate relationships, blending into nature as well as social circles, using your position to influence positive change in the world.
 Skills covered during this camp session include, but are not limited to:

 - Sensory Awareness, Navigation & Lostproofing